FantasyPvP/canteen-stats-project/README.md

 09.12.21:
     - bugfixed grapher tool
     - you can now provide an x and y input (X can be a label or integer, Y must be an integer)
+    - created user profile generator in order to create test data for the algorithm